vdsm/virtual-dsm/readme.md

     - 'c *:* rwm'
   ```

-### How do I pass-through the GPU?
+### How do I pass through the GPU?

-  To pass-through your Intel GPU, add the following lines to your compose file:
+  To pass through your Intel GPU, add the following lines to your compose file:

   ```yaml
   environment: